 The deep observations taken allowed them to rule out the presence of faint dwarf galaxies or globular star clusters at the locations of these nearest examples.
 Furthermore, an explanation for core-collapse supernovae, which calcium-rich transients resemble, although fainter, is the collapse of a massive star in a binary system where material is stripped from the massive star undergoing collapse.
 The researchers found no evidence for a surviving binary companion or other massive stars in the vicinity, allowing them to reject massive stars as the progenitors of calcium-rich transients.

 Professor Andrew Levan from the University of Warwick’s Department of Physics and a researcher on the paper said:

 “It was increasingly looking like hypervelocity massive stars could not explain the locations of these supernovae.
 They must be lower mass longer lived stars, but still in some sort of binary systems as there is no known way that a single low mass star can go supernova by itself, or create an event that would look like a supernova.”

-The researchers then compared their data to what is known about short-duration gamma ray bursts (SGRBs).
+The researchers then compared their data to what is known about short-duration gamma-ray bursts (SGRBs).
 These are also often seen to explode in remote locations with no coincident galaxy detected.
-SGRBs are understood to occur when two neutron stars collide, or when a neutron star merges with a black hole – this has been backed up by the detection of a ‘kilonova’ accompanying a SGRB thanks to work led by Professor Nial Tanvir, a collaborator on this study.
-Although neutron star and black hole mergers would not explain these brighter calcium rich transients, the research team considered that if the collision was instead between a white dwarf star and neutron star, it would fit their observations and analysis as it:
+SGRBs are understood to occur when two neutron stars collide, or when a neutron star merges with a black hole – this has been backed up by the detection of a ‘kilonova’ accompanying an SGRB thanks to work led by Professor Nial Tanvir, a collaborator on this study.
+Although neutron star and black hole mergers would not explain these brighter calcium-rich transients, the research team considered that if the collision was instead between a white dwarf star and a neutron star, it would fit their observations and analysis as it: